BoMarconiHenriksen/bobRossByCollegeImpossible/README.md

 What is most used word in the .txt file ?
 How many messages was written after 05:00 ?

-## Hvordan køres projektet?
-1. Clone projektet
-2. cd til det clonede projekt
-3. For at køre projektet skal følgende link pastes ind som parameter efter get_bob_ross.py https://raw.githubusercontent.com/HawkDon/Python_Assignment1/master/BobRoss.txt
+## How to run the project?
+1. clone the project
+2. cd into the directory of the project
+3. to run the project you need to paste this link as a parameter https://raw.githubusercontent.com/HawkDon/Python_Assignment1/master/BobRoss.txt
+4. example of how to run the project
+python get_bob_ross.py [<url>]
+  or
-4. For at køre projektet skrives enten python get_bob_ross.py [<url>] eller python get_bob_ross.py [<url>] [<file_name>]
+  python get_bob_ross.py [<url>] [<file_name>]

 ## Dependencies
-Projektet har ingen dependencies udover, hvad der følger med i Anaconda installationen.
+The project does only use dependencies which is part of the anaconda installation.

-## Resultat
+## The Result
 ### How many lines does the .txt file have?
 There are  181533 lines ine the Bob Ross datasetet.